Traves-Theberge/pdf-to-json-converter/README.md

 ## Components

 ### `FileUploader.js`
-Handles the file input for PDF upload and reads the file content.
+// Handles user input for PDF file selection and reads the file content

 ### `PdfViewer.js`
-Displays the uploaded PDF using `@react-pdf-viewer/core`.
+// Renders the uploaded PDF file using the @react-pdf-viewer/core library

 ### `JsonEditor.js`
-A code editor for JSON content.
+// Provides an interactive code editor for modifying the JSON content

 ### `JsonPreview.js`
-Renders the JSON content in a formatted view.
+// Displays a formatted view of the JSON content for easy reading

 ### `ProgressBar.js`
-Displays the progress of the PDF to JSON conversion process.
+// Shows the current progress of the PDF to JSON conversion process

 ### `pdfToJsonConverter.js`
-Contains utility functions for extracting text from PDF, classifying elements, and generating JSON content.
+// Contains core logic for PDF text extraction, element classification, and JSON generation

 ### `_app.js`
-Main entry point for the Next.js application.
+// Entry point for the Next.js application, sets up global styles and components

 ### `index.js`
-Main page of the application, integrates all components and handles the application logic.
+// Main page component that integrates all other components and manages application state

 ## Installation